Burgh: Modern history

-The Burghs and Police Act allowed the inhabitants of Royal Burghs, Burghs of Regality and of Barony to adopt a "police system".
-"Police" in this sense did not refer to law enforcement, but to various local government activities summarised in the Act as "paving, lighting, cleansing, watching, supplying with water, and improving such Burghs respectively, as may be necessary and expedient".
-The Act could be adopted following its approval in a poll of householders in the burgh.
+The Burgh Police (Scotland) Act 1833 (3 & 4 Will.
+4. c.
+46) allowed the inhabitants of royal burghs, burghs of regality and of bBarony to adopt a "police system".
+"Police" in this sense did not refer to law enforcement, but to various local government activities summarised in the act as "paving, lighting, cleansing, watching, supplying with water, and improving such Burghs respectively, as may be necessary and expedient".
+The act could be adopted following its approval in a poll of householders in the burgh.
 Burghs reformed or created under this and later legislation became known as police burghs.
 The governing body of a police burgh were the police commissioners.
 The commissioners were elected by the existing town council of the burgh, not by the electorate at large.
 The town council of a burgh could by a three-quarters majority become police commissioners for the burgh.
 In many cases this led to the existence of two parallel burgh administrations, the town council and the police commissioners, each with the same membership, but separate legal identity and powers.
-Further legislation in 1850 allowed "populous places" other than existing burghs to become police burghs.
+Further legislation, the Police (Scotland) Act 1850 (13 & 14 Vict. c.
+33), allowed "populous places" other than existing burghs to become police burghs.

 In 1893, most of the anomalies in the administration of burghs were removed: police commissioners were retitled as councillors and all burghs were to consist of a single body corporate, ending the existence of parallel burghs.
 All burghs of barony and regality that had not adopted a police system were abolished.
 Councils were to be headed by a chief magistrate using the "customary title" of the burgh.
-In 1900, the chief magistrate of every burgh was to be known as the provost - except in burghs granted a Lord Provost.
+In 1900, the chief magistrate of every burgh was to be known as the provost – except in burghs granted a lord provost.

 The last major legislation to effect burghs came into effect in 1930.
-The Local Government (Scotland) Act 1929 divided burghs into three classes:
+The Local Government (Scotland) Act 1929 (19 & 20 Geo.
+5. c.
+25) divided burghs into three classes: